 We may use your information to tell you about products and services offered to BUSSQ members by other companies.
 Your information may be used by BUSSQ to enable us to inform you about new and existing products and services that will enhance our relationship with you.
 If you provide us with your address or email address, we may use it to send our regular communications such as updates on new and existing products and services.
 If you do not want to receive such communication from BUSSQ please request that you do not wish to receive such information by contacting BUSSQ on 1800 MY BUSSQ (1800 692 877), or email our privacy officer.

 BUSSQ believes it is important that contributions are paid regularly.
 Any late payments are identified so steps can be taken to recover late contributions.
-As part of the process of monitoring contributions, BUSSQ, from time to time, supplies Fund Sponsors with information about the names of members employed by particular employers who are working on sites where an award, industrial agreement or enterprise bargain agreement is in place as well as the amount of contributions that have been made for them over a period of time.
+As part of the process of monitoring contributions, BUSSQ, from time to time, supplies Fund Sponsors with information about the names of members, who are receiving EBA contributions and employed by particular employers, who are working on sites where an award, industrial agreement or enterprise bargain agreement is in place.
 Member personal details may be updated from information provided by the Unions.

 If you do not want BUSSQ to provide such information to the Fund Sponsor please request that you do not want such information to be disclosed by contacting BUSSQ on 1800 MY BUSSQ (1800 692 877), or email our privacy officer.